ComposioHQ/composio/python/swe/README.md

 ## Dependencies

 1. Get the Github Access Token.
+You can create one at https://github.com/settings/tokens with the necessary permissions.
 2. Add the environment variable `export GITHUB_ACCESS_TOKEN = <git_access_token>`.
 3. Install everything locally using `pip install composio-swe` and `pip install composio-core`.
 4. If you want to use crewai for your agent, install `pip install crewai` and `pip install composio-crewai`.